 Service Learning provides students with opportunities to develop civic engagement skills.
 By working with community members, students can enhance their group, organizational and interpersonal skills.
 They also can gain important experience working with diverse members of their communities.

 Young people who volunteer:

 There are a number of ways that our Westminster community supports charities and organisations, both local and international.
-The Round Square Student Committee in particular tries to organise at least two or three activities per year in which they raise money for a variety of groups.
+The Round Square Student Committee, in particular, tries to organise at least two activities per year in which they raise money for a variety of groups.
 We are so incredibly lucky to be in a position to assist others and whether this is done by donating our time or money, we always think carefully about how to best help those in need.
 This year the Committee has decided to support the following organisations:

 In addition to these donations, we are also continuing to support a number of people through KIVA:

 Kiva is an international nonprofit, founded in 2005 and based in San Francisco, with a mission to connect people through lending to alleviate poverty.
 We celebrate and support people looking to create a better future for themselves, their families and their communities.